YawBoah/movie-app/README.md

 ## Introduction

 MovieField is a delightful movie search application built with React.
 It allows you to search for movies by title and browse through a wide range of movie options.
-With its intuitive interface and beautiful design, MovieField makes discovering new movies an enjoyable experience. 🌟
+With its intuitive interface and beautiful design, MovieField makes discovering new movies an enjoyable experience.🌟

 ## Features